-There are actually three different approaches that can be taken when treating crypto: to treat the infection, slow the diarrhea, and correct the weight loss.
+If antibiotics are used to treat crypto, they must be used along with HIV treatment.
+Otherwise, they’re ineffective.
+It is also important to guard against dehydration.
+There are three approaches that can be used when treating crypto: treat the infection, slow the diarrhea, and correct the weight loss.

 In the event of weight loss, it might be necessary to treat people with crypto using nutritional supplementation.
-Unfortunately, many nutritional supplements that can be taken by mouth aren’t absorbed properly, thus requiring nutritional supplementation through an intravenous (IV) line.
+Unfortunately, many supplements that can be taken by mouth aren’t absorbed properly, thus requiring them to be given through an intravenous (IV) line.
 This is called total parenteral nutrition (TPN) and, despite its high cost, it can be very effective in providing the body with the nutrients it needs.

-Some anabolic agents, such as human growth hormone (Serostim) and anabolic steroids (e.g., Deca-Durabolin, Oxandrin, Winstrol), can be useful in preventing—and perhaps reversing—muscle loss that often occurs in people with weight-reducing infections like crypto.
+Some anabolic agents, such as human growth hormone (Serostim) and anabolic steroids (Deca-Durabolin, Oxandrin, Winstrol, etc.), can be useful in preventing—and perhaps reversing—muscle loss that often occurs in people with infections like crypto.